racoelhosilva/PFL_replica/README.md

 The Minimax algorithm is a decision-making algorithm used in two-player games like Replica.
 It aims to choose a move that minimizes the possible loss for a worst case scenario, by determining the best move that a player can make against the opponent's best moves, predicting all game states in a search tree with a maximum depth.

-Our implementation of Minimax uses a depth-first search to analyze the search space and is mainly centered around the predicates `minimax/5` and `evaluate_minimax_move/6`.
+Our implementation of Minimax uses depth-first search to analyze the search space and is mainly centered around the predicates `minimax/5` and `evaluate_minimax_move/6`.
 The former performs, from a certain game state, the evaluation of all possible adjacent states, using `evaluate_minimax_move/6`, and returns the best or worst value for the maximizing player, depending on the maximize state.
 It also evaluates the state immediately if the state is final or the max search depth is reached.
 The latter executes the given move, proceeds on the Minimax algorithm by calling `minimax/5` with the new state, and returns the value of the move.
 Therefore, these predicates are mutually recursive.

 In our game, after some fine-tuning, we found that a search depth of 3 was the most adequate, which provided a good balance between the time it takes to perform a move (in general, less than two or three second from our tests) and the quality of the move, allowing for very interesting game scenarios from the computer players.

 ## Conclusions

-In conclusion, we believe that the project was a success as we were able to successfully meet the requirements specified for this project.
-By implementing the game logic we were able to learn more not only about project structuring and programming in Prolog, but also about artificial intelligence, game theory and the Minimax algorithm.
-Moreover, by creating the user interface we were able to learn more about ANSI escape sequences, capturing input in Prolog and interface design.
+In conclusion, we believe that the project was a success as we were able to successfully meet the requirements specified.
+By implementing the game logic, we were able to learn more not only about project structuring and programming in Prolog, but also about artificial intelligence, game theory and the Minimax algorithm.
+Moreover, by creating the user interface, we were able to learn more about ANSI escape sequences, capturing input in Prolog and interface design.

 When it comes to limitations and possible improvements, we have little to point out.
-Overall we believe that the game is well implemented and has all the features it needs for this project.
-Nonetheless, some possible improvements could be to try and make the user display more robust, add more themes or a simplified version without ANSI escape sequences.
+Nonetheless, some possible ideas could be to try and make the user display more robust, add more themes or a simplified version without ANSI escape sequences.
 Although we could technically also come up with different game extensions for the game, those would likely require further testing to ensure the final product is fair and balanced.

 ## References